cacophony-wj/LeS/README.md

 Your kinks are a very private thing.
 As opposed to piling together a modlist for every possible fetish, I have created a fun list for myself with beautiful characters and easy ways to initiate dialog sex with the highest quality and most frequently updated animations.
 The systems are kept intentionally light to ensure SexLab is as stable as it can be and to allow for greater compatibility with user additions.
 The patches are individual to each mod, there are no merges and the zPatchers can be easily disabled, allowing for almost anything to be added or removed.

-# Light in All

-All of the base textures in this list are at either 512 or 1K.
-The detailed textures only focus on things you will be looking at up close: the PC, his or her partners, other NPCs, monsters, and gear.
-Even then, they top out at 2K, with the exception of human skin textures and a couple of _very_ large creature types that only show in small numbers.
-What this means for you is that this list, inspired by _Serenity_ and _Equanimity_, will probably suit you very well if your PC is a bit behind the times.
-On the other hand, if you want to crank out a Skyrim SE list at ridiculous resolutions such as 1440p or 2160p (true 4K), you will be able to do that and still average 20fps at worst and 40fps most of the time.
-If you come from the console world, you will be right at home, especially due to the steps I have taken in the next section.

 # Light But Sexy

 I'm boring.
 While fiddling around with wild and wacky fetishes can be fun, it's more an academic exercise with me, as in, how far can I push this until everything breaks?
 (I think every LL modder goes through this.)
 Eventually I got tired of it and made a sexy list you can actually play Skyrim with.
 So this modlist doesn't have any crazy stuff.
 No trolls or werewolves.
 No bondage gear.
 No sex slaves or boob milk.
 No ladies sprouting man parts to peg a fella.
 I also don't think these fetishes are worth the performance loss, instability, and save corruption that often follows.
 You know what I do like?
 Hot dudes and babes dual wielding greatswords and wiping out bandit camps to metal music and then making passionate love in the grass.
 Think _Heavy Metal_ without the sci-fi bits and also totally uncensored.

-# Designed for a controller

-I like dodging.
-I like dual-wielding.
-I like inverted controls.
-I like these things best with a controller.
-So _Licentia_ is intended to be used with a controller first and foremost.
-If you come from the console world this list will suit you well.
-If you prefer to play with mouse and keyboard, simply disable everything under the _Controller_ section of the modlist's left pane -- it won't hurt anything.
-You might also consider disabling _SmoothCam_ under the _Camera_ section, just above.
-This camera mode is less than ideal for an M+KB setup.

 #  Admiring Yourself